Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs)

 Progressive muscular atrophy

 Progressive muscular atrophy can develop at any age.
 It is similar to amyotrophic lateral sclerosis, except motor nerves in the brain are not affected.
-Also, it progresses more slowly, spasticity does not occur, but muscles weaken, become limp (flaccid), and waste away.
+Also, this disease progresses more slowly.
+Spasticity does not occur, but muscles weaken, become limp (flaccid), and waste away.
 Involuntary contractions or twitching of muscle fibers (fasciculations) may be the earliest symptoms.

 The hands are usually affected first, followed by the arms, shoulders, and legs.
 Eventually, the whole body is affected.

-Many people with this form survive 25 years or longer.
+Many people with progressive muscular atrophy survive 25 years or longer.

 Progressive bulbar palsy